ngs-docs/angus/analyzing_nanopore_data.rst

     wget https://s3.amazonaws.com/ngs2016/ectocooler_all_2D.fastq
     wget https://s3.amazonaws.com/ngs2016/ectocooler_all_2D.fasta

-Convert ONP data in .fast5 to .fastq and .fasta
+Assess the Data and Convert .fast5 to .fastq and .fasta
 ===============================================

 As the MinION instrument is collecting raw data, it is uploaded to the Metrichor server which runs the basecalling software.
 Reads are then downloaded as .fast5 files.
 Let's assess the run.